- CoreWeave AI Object Storage.

 After

-terraform applycompletes, verify the outputs to ensure your Object Storage bucket was created successfully:
+terraform applycompletes, verify the outputs to confirm your Object Storage bucket is in place:

 OIDC Workload Identity Federation for Object Storage

-For production environments, OIDC Workload Identity Federation (WIF) eliminates static API keys by exchanging short-lived JWT tokens from your identity provider for temporary Object Storage credentials.
+For production environments, OpenID Connect (OIDC) Workload Identity Federation (WIF) eliminates static API keys by exchanging short-lived JSON Web Tokens (JWT) from your identity provider for temporary Object Storage credentials.
 CKS clusters expose an OIDC issuer URL for Kubernetes service account tokens.
 After Phase 1 completes, retrieve this URL from the Terraform output:Creating a WIF configuration requires the IAM Admin role.
-There is no Terraform resource for WIF configurations today; create them in Console > Organization > IAM > Workload Federation.
+WIF configurations don’t have a Terraform resource.
+Create them in Console > Organization > IAM > Workload Federation.

-If you previously hadobject_storage.tf, nodepool.tf, or dfs.tf at the root level and are updating to the module layout, Terraform will plan to destroy and recreate those resources unless you move state.
-Run the following commands once after pulling the new layout:
+If you previously hadobject_storage.tf, nodepool.tf, or dfs.tf at the root level and are updating to the module layout, Terraform plans to destroy and recreate those resources unless you move state.
+After pulling the new layout, move state for these resources once:

 terraform plan to confirm no changes for those resources.